 Star Wars Launch Bay

-Next door to Hyperspace Mountain is Star Wars Launch Bay.
+Next door to Space Mountain is Star Wars Launch Bay.
 Launch Bay is the only place you can do a traditional character meet and greet with Star Wars characters at Disneyland.
 Usually Chewbacca greets guests in the Light Side line while Darth Vader tries to recruit guests for the Dark Side.
 If you are lucky, you might even find Boba Fett at the Cantina.

 Find out more about Star Wars Launch Bay here.